-The assessment criteria for learners' sustained design and make project in fashion and textiles; and product design are summarised in the table below and shown in detail in the following pages.
-A definition of key terms used within each assessment objective precedes the relevant criteria.
+The assessment criteria for learners' contextual challenge (a sustained design and make task) in product design, fashion and textiles; and design engineering are summarised in the table below and shown in detail in the following pages.
+A definition of key terms used within each assessment objective precedes the relevant assessment criteria.

-Assessment Criteria Assessment objective (a) Identifying and investigating design possibilities 15 AO 1 (b) (b) Developing a design brief and specification (C) (c) Generating and developing design ideas 25 AO 2 (d) (d) Manufacturing a prototype 25 //0 Z (e) (e) Analysing and evaluating design decisions and prototypes 20 AO 3 Total 100
+Assessment Criteria Assessment objective (a) (a) Identifying and investigating design possibilities 15 AO 1 (b) (b) Developing a design brief and specification 7.0 1 (c) (c) Generating and developing design ideas 25 AO 2 (d) (d) Manufacturing a prototype 7.0 2 (e) (e) Analysing and evaluating design decisions and prototypes 20 AO 3 Total 100

-AO1 Identify , investigate and outline design possibilities to address needs and wants Definitions used in AO1 Identify looking at areas and opportunities in which designs can take place Investigate pursuing ideas and gathering information relating to a context identify and investigate are interdependent - the processes work together and take place in no particular order Outline to produce a design brief and specification to inform AO2
+AO1 Identify y, investigate and outline design possibilities to address needs and wants Definitions used Definitions used in AO1 Identify looking at areas and opportunities in which designs can take place Investigate pursuing ideas and gathering information relating to a context identify and investigate are interdependent - the processes work to take place in no particular order Outline to produce a design brief and specification to inform AO2

+(a) Identifying and investigating design possibilities [AO1] Band

+The candidate has: 12 - 15 marks

+undertaken thorough and effective identification of opportunities for the development of designs within the prescribed context undertaken detailed, relevant, research and investigation, clearly linked to the context, including consideration of the work of other designers or practitioners, with evidence this has influenced decisions undertaken an effective and perceptive analysis of information, reflecting the needs, wants and values of potential users identified a range of challenging problems/opportunities which inform the development of possible design briefs 4

+8 - 11 marks

-(a) Identifying and investigating design possibilities[AO1]The candidate has: Band 13 - 15 marks considered in detail a range of design strategies, techniques and approaches and undertaken highly effective identification of opportunities for the development of designs undertaken perceptive, relevant research and investigation, including detailed consideration of the work of other designers or practitioners, with evidence this has clearly influenced decisions undertaken a comprehensive and highly effective analysis of information, clearly reflecting the needs, wants and values of potential users identified a range of highly challenging problems/opportunities which clearly inform the development of possible design briefs considered in detail relevant approaches to project management, within the constraints of the time and resources available 5 10 - 12 marks considered a range of design strategies, techniques and approaches and undertaken effective identification of opportunities for the development of designs undertaken relevant research and investigation, including consideration of the work of other designers or practitioners, with evidence this has influenced decisions undertaken an effective analysis of information, reflecting the needs, wants and values of potential users identified a range of challenging problems/opportunities which inform the development of possible design briefs considered relevant approaches to project management, within the constraints of the time and resources available 4 7 - 9 marks considered some design strategies and techniques and undertaken broadly effective identification of opportunities for the development of designs undertaken relevant research and investigation including some consideration of the work of other designers or practitioners, but which has had limited influence on decisions undertaken a mostly effective analysis of information, mostly reflecting the needs, wants and values of potential users identified a range of problems/opportunities which partially inform the development of possible design briefs briefly considered approaches to project management, within the constraints of the time and resources available 3
+undertaken effective identification of opportunities for the development of designs within the prescribed context undertaken relevant research and investigation, linked to the context, including some consideration of the work of other designers or practitioners, but which has had limited influence on decisions undertaken a mostly effective analysis of information, reflecting the needs, wants and values of potential users identified a range of problems/opportunities which partially inform the development of possible design briefs 3

-4 - 6 marks 2 • considered some design strategies and identified opportunities for the development of designs • undertaken limited research and investigation with superficial consideration of the work of other designers or practitioners • undertaken a partially effective analysis of information, partly reflecting the needs, wants and values of potential users • identified problems/opportunities which have limited influence on the development of possible design briefs ٠ noted some approaches to project management, within a general context 1 - 3 marks 1 • identified one opportunity for the possible development of designs • undertaken little research and investigation • undertaken a superficial analysis of information, with little or no consideration of the needs, wants or values of potential users • identified one problem/opportunity and developed a design brief with basic reference to their investigations ٠ demonstrated little consideration of project management 0 marks U IIIdi KS
+4 - 7 marks

+identified opportunities for the development of designs within the prescribed context undertaken limited research and investigation, generally linked to the context, with superficial consideration of the work of other designers or practitioners undertaken a partially effective analysis of information, though the needs, wants and values of potential users have not been fully considered identified problems/opportunities which have limited influence on the development of possible design briefs 2

+1 - 3 marks

+identified one opportunity for the possible development of designs within the prescribed context undertaken little research and investigation, which is only partially linked to the context undertaken a superficial analysis of information, with little consideration of the needs, wants and values of potential users identified one problem/opportunity and developed a design brief with basic reference to their investigations 1

+0 marks l.

+produced no work that is worthy of a mark